HandsOnDataViz/book/find/ct/README.md

 **Hartford Data** (http://data.hartford.gov), the official portal of the City of Hartford municipal government, is hosted on the Socrata platform, which features built-in visualizations and APIs.
 Also, the site links to the City's ArcGIS Online geographic data (http://gisdata.hartford.gov/) and the City's financial data (http://checkbook.hartford.gov/).

-**TO DO** Rethink placement; better to place KML samples in polygon-GFT chapter, and simplied GeoJSON in Leaflet chapter?
+**TO DO** reorganize this with more details about scale and projection

 ## Common data files for Hartford and Connecticut